ovh/cds/docs/content/docs/components/cdn/migration.md

 ```sh
 $ cdsctl admin cdn migrate
 ```
-This will only migrate activated project, if your are using feature flipping to gradually migrate your projects, you will have to reexecute this command each time you change this projects list.
+This will only migrate activated projects.
+If you are using feature flipping to gradually migrate your projects, you will have to reexecute this command each time you change this projects list.

 You can follow the migration from CDN logs or with the CDS command line:
 ```sh